Intellectual Property Policy

 - The work involves insignificant use of College facilities, time, and/or other resources.

-- Ownership resides with the college if the above criteria are not met and/or if the following criteria apply:
+Ownership resides with the college if all of the above criteria are not met or if any of the following criteria apply:

 - The work is prepared within the scope of the employee’s job duties or the student’s enrollment.

 - The work is the product of a specific contract or assignment made in the course of the employee’s employment with the College or the student’s enrollment.

 - The development of the work involved significant facilities, time, and/or other resources of the College including but not limited to released time, grant funds*, college personnel, salary supplement, leave with pay, equipment, or other materials or financial assistance.